 Members of the military who have been deployed in a Savings Deposit Program-eligible combat zone for at least 30 days or one day in three consecutive months can open an SDP account.
-These accounts earn up to 10 percent interest on up to $10,000 in deposits annually — which is significantly higher than the average savings account interest rate of 0.08 percent.
+These accounts earn 10% interest on up to $10,000 in deposits annually — which is significantly higher than the average savings account interest rate of 0.06%.

 9. Free Online Tutoring

 The U.S. Department of Defense and Coast Guard Mutual Assistance gives active-duty service members and their families free 24/7 access to Tutor.com, an on-demand platform for online tutoring and homework help.